Incident DetailsCause of Death:

 He was shot in the back twice when he interrupted the burglary of railroad cars near the passenger terminal.

-A 24-year-old suspect was arrested, convicted of manslaughter and sentenced to the maximum two to 21 years in prison.
-The suspect was later sentenced to life in prison after a conviction of being a habitual offender.
+A 24-year-old suspect was convicted of manslaughter, sentenced to two to 21 years in prison and paroled in 1925.
+The suspect was sentenced to life in prison in 1939 after a conviction of being an habitual offender.

 Detective Shirley had received several citations for bravery while in the armed forces.
 He was single and survived by his widowed mother.

 United States Army